DaveKase/DataEngineeringProjectGroup09/README.md

 4. In the /PROTO/config_files/config_dates.json file, set the time period for data ingestion.
     (For testing, a maximum of 48h duration highly recommended.)

 5. Modify the /PROTO/config_files/country_code_mapper.csv to select the countries or electricity bidding zones you wish to analyze.
-By default currently there are all countries around the Baltic Sea.
+We recommend not changing the current settings, since the pipeline does not allow for dynamic changes at the moment.
+By default all the energy market regions around the Baltic Sea are selected.

-6. In the /PROTO directory, start the services by running: docker compose up
+6. In the /PROTO directory, start the services by running: docker compose up -d

 7. Open your browser and go to http://localhost:8080 to access the Airflow UI.